jasongwartz/kube-deploy/README.md

 The `kubernetesTemplateVariables` is an array of environment variable statements (in the format `ENV_KEY=valuevalue`) that will be added to the environment before templating the file with consul-template.
 These template variables can reference each other using Go string formatting - for example, `DOMAIN={{.APP_NAME}}.mycujoo.tv`.

+To use these in your Kubernetes config file, use the `consul-template` syntax for environment variable interpolation.
+In practice, this might look like:

+    metadata:
+        name: {{ env "APP_NAME" }}
+        namespace: {{ env "NAMESPACE" }}

+Some freebie variables are included by `kube-deploy` for you to use in your Kubernetes YAML files, prepended with "KD".
+These can be used in the exact same way as the other template variables, both in the Kubernetes file using the `consul-template` syntax and inside other environment variables (like `DOMAIN={{.KD_GIT_BRANCH}}.{{.KD_ENVIRONMENT_NAME}}.mycujoo.tv`).

+The "KD" freebie variables are:

+- `KD_GIT_BRANCH` - self-explanatory
+- `KD_ENVIRONMENT_NAME` - ('production' for master and production branch names, 'development' otherwise)
+- `KD_IMAGE_FULL_PATH` - the full tag of the Docker image, including repository URL

 ## Doing a Rollout

 For a normal rollout, first check out the repository to the branch you wish to deplot, and start the process by running `kube-deploy start-rollout`.
 If you have already made and pushed a build for the current HEAD, `kube-deploy` will begin the deployment process immediately; if you have not made and pushed a build for the current HEAD, `kube-deploy` will prompt you to do so now.